-Editor’s Note: P1 is to be updated based on simulation results.

 - If the target cell is a known intra-frequency cell, then Tsearch = 0ms.

 - If the target cell is an unknown intra-frequency cell operating with 12 PRB SSB bandwidth, then Tsearch = [3]*Trs ms.

 - If the target cell is an unknown intra-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = Trs ms.